Optimal Computing Budget Allocation for Data-driven Ranking and Selection

-We also demonstrate the performance of our proposed procedures on a more general problem of portfolio optimization, where we use a mixture model with unknown components to estimate the input distribution.
-Hence, in this section, IU-OCBA-approx-UC and IU-OCBA-balance-UC are implemented for comparison.
-Moreover, the simulation noise does not follow a Gaussian distribution, which violates Assumption \ref{assump:output}.1.
-We consider a portfolio optimization problem where an investor invests a certain amount of capital in a riskless asset with interest rate $r$ and a risky asset, whose price per share at time $t$ is denoted as $S_t$. $\{S_t\}$ is often assumed to follow a Geometric Brownian motion with initial price $S_0$, which admits the following expression for any fixed $t$:
+In the previous example, we test the performance of DD-OCBA-approx and DD-OCBA-balance with finite parameter space.
+In this example, we test DD-OCBA-approx-C and DD-OCBA-balance-C, the generalized versions of the proposed procedures, on a more general problem of portfolio optimization where the input parameter space is continuous.
+An investor invests a certain amount of capital in a riskless asset with interest rate $r$ and a risky asset, whose price per share at time $t$ is denoted as $S_t$. $\{S_t\}$ is often assumed to follow a Geometric Brownian motion with initial price $S_0$, which admits the following expression for any fixed $t$:

-where $\sigma$ is the volatility parameter, $\lambda$ is the drift, and $\{B(t):t\ge 0\}$ is a standard Brownian motion.
+where $\sigma$ is the volatility parameter, $\theta^c$ is the drift, and $\{B(t):t\ge 0\}$ is a standard Brownian motion.
 At time 0, the investor makes a one-time decision $x \in [0,1]$, which is the proportion of investment in the risky asset.
 Then, the total wealth at time t, denoted by $W_t$, is

 A risk-averse investor aims to maximize the mean-variance of the total asset after $T$ length of time with a risk-averse parameter $\rho$, as follows: